Priyanshu15114/CodeAlpha_Emotion_Recognition_From_Speech/README.md

 If you want to download the `IEMOCAP` database, you can access the link:https://sail.usc.edu/iemocap/release_form.php

-The detailed information of this code can be found in 3-D.pdf, you can download if from the top of this page.
-## Author
-Xuanji He<br>
-E-mail: xuanjihe@163.com

 ## Citation
 If you used this code, please kindly consider citing the following paper: